Guidelines for Entry

-Become a partner and elevate your brand at the 65th Anniversary Silver Gavel Awards!
+There are several sponsorship opportunities at 2024 Silver Gavel Awards Presentation.
 Enjoy exclusive perks like reserved tables, prime ad space, prominent signage, web recognition, video ad placement, and social media visibility.
-Join us for an unforgettable event!

 Entries are first review by a 50-person screening committee.
 Screeners include lawyers, judges, journalists, scholars, and other volunteers.
 Finalist entries are reviewed by the ABA Standing Committee on Gavel Awards for award selection.